pangeo-data/jupyter-earth/docs/jupyter-resources/ecosystem/binder.md

 As _Binder_ is often casually used to refer to multiple things, it's useful to distinguish that:
 - _mybinder.org_ is a free and public service.
-- _[BinderHub](https://binderhub.readthedocs.io/en/latest/)_ is the open source software used by mybinder.org.
+- _[BinderHub](https://binderhub.readthedocs.io/)_ is a kubernetes-based cloud service that allows users to share reproducible interactive computing environments from code repositories.
+It is the open source software used by mybinder.org.
 - A BinderHub-ready git repository could be referred to as _a binder_.

 ## Creating a BinderHub-ready git repository